geodynamics/aspect/doc/sphinx/user/methods/nonlinear-stokes-solvers.md

 solver scheme can be crucial to get fast convergence to the correct solution or even to converge at all.
 This section is aimed at explaining the differences between the three approaches available in ASPECT: iterated Stokes, iterated defect correction Stokes and Newton Stokes.
-The actual nonlinear Stokes solver you choose also will dictate which advection solver you choose, but we won't discuss that in this section.
+The actual nonlinear Stokes solver you choose will also dictate which advection solver you choose, but we won't discuss this choice in this section.

-This section is structured as follows: first the terms that will be used are explained  by looking at a linear system and then the three solver options are explained very generically through looking at solving for $\sin(x)=0$.
-Then the options for the Newton solver will be explained, including how the stabilization works, and we end with the results to some simple test cases.
+This section is structured as follows: first we will define the necessary terms by looking at a linear system and then the three solver options are explained very generically by looking at solving for $\sin(x)=0$.
+Next, the options for the Newton solver will be explained, including how the stabilization works, and we end with the results of some simple test cases.

 ## Solving a linear system